-This fall, my second Chinese home was Portland, Oregon’s sister city: Suzhou.
+This fall, my second home while living in China was Portland, Oregon’s sister city, Suzhou.
 Suzhou is an ancient, once beautiful city.
-Even though they’re sisters, the only thing I could initially find the two having in common is they are both places where people like to wear eye glass frames with no lenses, for fashion.
+Even though they’re sisters, the only thing I could initially find the two having in common is they’re both places where people like to wear eye glass frames with no lenses, for fashion.
 Otherwise, Portland and Suzhou seem to be on opposite ends of a development teeter-totter.

 Suzhou (“SUE-Joe”) is known within China as a clean and beautiful city full of gardens and canals – it’s even called the Venice of the East.
 As far as I have learned, this is all because some poet wrote about the town a few thousand years ago.
 Since then, everyone has been forced to memorize that poem in school, which led to lots of people in Jinan (my first Chinese home) telling me Suzhou is beautiful and I will love it, even if they have never been there and their information is a millennium old.
 Suzhou is now basically an industrial suburb of Shanghai.

 While Suzhou is indeed less smoggy than Jinan, its mess of factories makes it a pretty dull place, without much notable culture or diversity.
 They have lots of shopping malls and lots of boring but decent housing complexes with modern amenities.
 (But I did discover one little counterculture-cool coffee shop in Suzhou, which I will eventually write about.
 And when I say counterculture about a coffee shop in the land of tea, I mean that it feels Chinese and not like a Starbucks knock-off.)

 But little sister Portland, half a century ago, was more like Suzhou today – ugly and industrial – and in the last few decades transformed itself into the green, vegan City of Roses, and a supposed beacon of youth and awesomeness.

 Portland and Suzhou definitely have more in common than meets the eye – just a few decades apart.